shusui-dev/Personal_Website/README.md

-# 🌐 Personal Website
+# 🌐 Personal Website (HifuuWeb)

 Welcome to my personal website!
 This project is a work in progress, showcasing my portfolio, skills, and interests.
-Built with passion and creativity, it reflects my journey as a developer.
+Built with passion and creativity, it reflects my learning journey as well as my boldness for trying something different but creative.

 ---